danielmrhodes/G4TCX/README.md

 The recoiling target nucleus can be controlled with identical commands.
 Simply replace /Projectile/ with /Recoil/ in any of the above commands.

-The statistical tensors [1] and deorientation effect coefficients G<sub>k</sub> are critical for reproducing the LAB frame gamma-ray spectra.
+The statistical tensors [1] and deorientation effect coefficients G<sub>k</sub> are needed to generate the particle-gamma angular distributions which occur in Coulomb excitation.
+They are also critical for reproducing the LAB frame gamma-ray spectra.
 See [2] for details on the two-state model, and the meaning of its parameters, which is used to describe the deorientation effect.

 *If you input a level scheme, you must also input the probabilities or choose a state to populate.
 Otherwise the level scheme won't be used.*

 *In a Full simulation, the /Reaction/DeltaE command only affects what CM angles will be sampled.
 The Q-value and LAB scattering anlges for each event are calculated based on which excited states get populated.*

 Input Preparation
 -----------------
-The ROOT script MakeInput.C will make the probabilities file and statistical tensors file that can be given to JANUS.
-You will need to edit the script with your part icular reaction parameters.
+The ROOT script MakeInput.C, found in the Helpers folder, will make the probabilities file and statistical tensors file that can be given to G4TCX.
+You will need to edit the script with your particular reaction parameters.
 The script uses the Coulomb excitation code Cygnus [3] for the calculations.
-The Cygnus libraries must be loaded into the ROOT session be fore loading MakeInput.C, and the Cygnus nucleus file must already be created.
+The Cygnus libraries must be loaded into the ROOT session before loading MakeInput.C, and the Cygnus nucleus file must already be created.
 See [3] for details.

 You can inspect the probabilities and statistical tensors calculated for the various states using the scripts prob_reader.C and tensor_reader.C.
-You must edit the te nsor_reader.C file with the excited state spins for the nucleus you are looking at.
+You must edit the tensor_reader.C file with the excited state spins for the nucleus you are looking at.

+There are two other scripts in the Helpers folder which can assist in preparing the necessary input files.
+The script MakeNucleus.C can take a Gosia output file and create a Cygnus nucleus file.
+The script MakeLevelScheme.C can take a Cygnus nucleus file and create the level scheme file needed by G4TCX for a Full simulation (not Source).
+Therefore you should only need to make one file manuall: a Gosia file, a Cygnus file, or the level scheme file.

-The level scheme file, for either a Source or Full simulation, must be created manually.
-The file has a different format depending on the simulation mode; these are described below.
+The level scheme file has a different format depending on the simulation mode (Source or Full).
+These are  described below.

 Full Mode Level Scheme File Format
 -----------------